microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/protectionrulebase-run.md

 ## Examples

-### Example 1 : Activate a siteInclusionRule associated with a SharePoint protection policy
+### Example 1: Activate a siteInclusionRule associated with a SharePoint protection policy

-Activate a siteInclusionRule associated with a [sharePointProtectionPolicy](../resources/sharepointprotectionpolicy.md) object.
+The following example shows how to activate a **siteInclusionRule** associated with a [sharePointProtectionPolicy](../resources/sharepointprotectionpolicy.md) object.

 #### Request